 No longer are all children pleased by a picture book recitation.
 Entertainment via the big screen has taken over.
 But, believe it or not, Netflix does not offer every movie ever created.
 An even bigger shocker?
 Not every teacher actually has a Netflix account.
 When it comes time for the movie/book comparison and contrast papers, your literature teacher could use a little help buying the movie version of The Chronicles of Narnia or even the Shakespeare classic Macbeth.
 “I just need a proper salary.
 That’s it,” International Baccalaureate and AP Literature teacher Derek Coghlan said.
 Teachers want the best for their students but also have their own families to support.
 Not all the movies teachers need find themselves in the Walmart dollar DVD bin.
 Bring a copy of The Great Gatsby to your teacher, but make sure to wait until completing the novel, because you definitely don’t want to spoil the ending for your classmates or yourself.

 Ever wonder why kids are constantly sneezing and coughing in the hall ways?
 Keeping an entire school free from germs and dust takes a lot of effort.
 Save yourself from the bug by dropping a hint to your teacher to keep their classrooms clean.
 Cleaning supplies came too late for Mr. Galindo’s rowdy third grade class.
 But new teachers can still be saved from the struggle.
 Create a safe space for yourself and your classmates by purchasing some Lysol wipes or a tub of hand sanitizer as your teacher’s end-of-the-year gift.
 I know it doesn’t seem like something you can package up with a bow on top without feeling weird about it, but ultimately, your teacher and her next class will appreciate the decrease in sneezing disrupting the class.
 A useful gift is a thoughtful gift.

 34. Hefty Tote Bag

 We know students need a strong backpack to lug around their back-breaking textbooks.
 But where do you think all of your papers and tests go when they leave your desk?
 That’s right: straight into your teacher’s bag.
 A teacher’s job does not stop when the bell rings at 3 p.m.
 A school day does not include enough time for teachers to grade all their students’ assignments.
 Along with your papers, they have lesson plans, books which aid them in making those lesson plans and personal items of their own.
 “I need a large tote with big pockets and a water bottle holder.
 It needs to be waterproof and a dark color because things get dirty easily in a classroom,” middle school teacher Gaby Pelaez said.
-Generously notice their struggle to open the door in the morning and purchase them a hefty tote bag they can easily just throw over their shoulder.
+Generously notice their struggle to open the door in the morning and purchase them a hefty personalized teacher tote bag they can easily just throw over their shoulder.
 This way they’ll still have hands for one (or two) cups of coffee.
 At the end of fourth grade, my mom along with the other class moms made a tote for our lovely teacher, Ms. Fields.
 She loved it, of course.

 Teachers speed through the conveniently placed pile of note paper on their desk when handing out hall passes or jotting down reminders.
 At the end of the year especially, they could always use a little more room to scribble.
 Getting your teacher pretty or personalized stationery shows that you care about them and respect their authority as the leader of the class.
 Suck up a little and give your teacher some nice stationery as an end of the year present.
 Mrs. Reamer, my third grade teacher always wrote her students cute, inspiring notes to make them smile.
 Help teachers display the love they have for their students.